harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >[!important]
 >Member functions defined inside the class template definition do not require template parameter declaration.
 In the example above, note that the constructor is `Pair()` instead of `Pair<T>()`.

+### Static member variable
+- A static member variable is a variable that is shared by all instances of a class rather than each instance having its own copy.